Sick of looking for plus size wetsuits for women?

 - Good to know: Buy a men’s suit and cut it down

 The diving site offers a decent range of wetsuits in a broad range of sizes including plus sized women’s wetsuits.
 The women’s SEAC wetsuit goes up to 2XL (about a size 18/20) while the men’s range goes up to 4XL (26/28) in many styles.
-Expect to pay around $145 for a suit, plus shipping.
+Right now there’s a 4XL shortie wetsuit on the site for under £50 – bargain!
+Expect to pay from £50 up to £150 for a suit, plus shipping.
 Remember you CAN buy a men’s suit and cut down the legs, if you need to.

 - Sells: affordable 3mm wetsuits ideal for holiday/hobby use